5beans/chunkyfunk/README.md

 Following is a handy reference to get to the same wicked functionality but it's not a bunch of fancy scripts or push-button functionality to get it.
 The steps include:

-installing Debian with the net installer installing sudo and aptitude running a handy script to install my desktop a few handy post-installation tweaks
+installing Debian with the net installer<br />
+installing sudo and aptitude<br />
+running a handy script to install my desktop<br />
+a few handy post-installation tweaks

-Included in this repo are some supporting files like: .bashrc and supporting, openbox configs, kitty, and some other stuff.
+Included in this repo are some supporting files like .bashrc and supporting, openbox configs, kitty, and some other stuff.
 Comes down to the pretty and some handy function.
+You may notice some of the commands below are wonky because of aliases, which will be up in the repo post haste.

-Tip: I always install using the same user account so I can use the configs I made years ago.
+I almost always install using the same user account so I can use the configs I made years ago.
 I have everything I need on an external drive and usb nub for those times I use a new user account that I may just run mc real quickly to copy everything over to the new user ~/ directory.

 My current partition scheme is as folows: